 Can someone tell a story, for it is well told, It is unbeatable?
 Perhaps a perfect story?

 I take a few years following the greats storytelling, reading books, going to talks (I've been), reading articles, attending workshops, drenching of the best TED.
 I've even given my own workshops on the subject and some other paper.
-In the background, the story is one of the most important message formats in managing our your personal brand given its ability to connect.
+In the background, the story is one of the most important message formats in managing our management given its ability to connect.

 Is there a perfect story?